Citizen Action for Election Integrity

 We do not tolerate refusal to audit in any other business or government function.
 If votes were dollars, can you imagine a situation in which candidates would not demand transparent, routine audits of election results?

-Can you imagine a bank finding thousands of errors and the Wisconsin State Journal reporting “No major flaws, mostly just human error“, like it did when thousands of votes were miscounted?
+- Can you imagine a bank finding thousands of errors in an audit of its ATMs, and the Wisconsin State Journal reporting “No major flaws, mostly just human error“, like it did when thousands of votes were discovered to have been miscounted?

-A board of directors of a retail chain would fire an executive who refused routinely to audit the stores’ books until provided with evidence that an embezzler was already at work.
+- Election officials frequently say there’s no need for audits because they have never yet noticed a problem.
+But any board of directors would fire an executive who refused routinely to audit the business’s books until he saw evidence that an embezzler was already at work.

 On this website you will find: